microsoft/AzUrlShortener/README.md

 > If you don't own an Azure subscription already, you can create your **free** account today.
 It comes with 200$ credit, so you can experience almost everything without spending a dime.
 [Create your free Azure account today](https://azure.microsoft.com/en-us/free?WT.mc_id=azurlshortener-github-frbouche)

+Features:

+- 1-Click deployment.
+- Create Edit and Delete short URL.
+- Keep Statistics of your clicks.
+- Budget-friendly and 100% open-source.

 ## How To Deploy